 Mr. Mayes currently serves as the chairman of the State Board of Corrections.
 He is owner and founder of Pro Systems Clean Care, which has been operating in Northwest Georgia for over 27 years.
 He is currently a serving in his fourth term as a Floyd County Commissioner.
-He serves on the Floyd Medical Center Hospital Authority and Management Board.
+He serves on the Floyd Medical Center Hospital Authority and Management Commissioner Niles spent over twenty years in the Board.